Managing Public Submissions on Victoria Planning Priorities

 Public Consultation Process

 The strategy is the result of a year-long public consultation with people from all over Victoria.
-Infrastructure Victoria has consulted broadly at three development stages about how to create a future where everyone has good access to jobs, education and services, where industries and businesses thrive and where the environment is valued.
+Infrastructure Victoria has consulted broadly at three development stages about how to create a future where everyone has good access to jobs, education and services, where industries and businesses thrive and where the environment is valued by managing public submissions.

 Consultation first began in February 2016 on the draft objectives and needs through Laying the Foundations and attracted 126 public submissions.